-How does the RDT&E program tackle projects?
+How does the RDT&E and Innovation Program tackle projects?

 The program leverages partnerships with academia, other government agencies and private industry to anticipate and research solutions to future technological challenges.
-Examples of partners include the Office of Naval Research and the Woods Hole Oceanographic Institution.

 The program utilizes multiple avenues to accomplish its goals: